mwarf/YQL-05-08-2025/src/content/blog/tourism-southern-alberta.md

 ---
-title: "Showcasing Southern Alberta's Beauty: Tourism Promotion with Aerial Imagery"
+title: "Wow Tourists with Views!
+Showing Off Southern Alberta From the Sky"
 description: "Discover how stunning drone photography and videography can capture the unique landscapes of Southern Alberta for tourism marketing."
 pubDate: 2025-03-05
 category: "Tourism"